Ronja-Mueller/Samplify/README.md

   - **Excel file**: Summary statistics with seed type counts for each image.
 - **Segmentation-only**: Detects and segments seeds without classification, saving only:
   - **CSV file**: Contains seed contour parameters for each image.
+  - **Excel file**: Summary statistics with number of seeds for each image.

 ## Features